 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol designed for efficient communication between devices, especially in environments with limited bandwidth, low power, or unstable networks.
 It was originally developed in the late 1990s to support remote monitoring in industries such as oil and gas.

-The primary goal of MQTT is to enable reliable data exchange between devices using minimal resources.
-Unlike traditional communication protocols, MQTT uses a publish/subscribe model rather than direct client-server communication.
-This makes it highly scalable and suitable for modern distributed systems.
+The MQTT protocol is designed to enable reliable data exchange between devices using minimal resources.
+It uses a publish/subscribe model instead of traditional client-server communication.
+This makes it highly scalable and efficient for modern distributed systems.

 - Devices (publishers) send data to a central broker